 There are a lot of uses for an anagram solver.
 It’s useful for things like word scrambles, but its most common use is as a helping hand for games like Scrabble or Words With Friends.
-Plus, it’s just fun to goof around.
+Plus, it’s just fun to goof around and find fun ones.
 For instance, the phrase “debit card” is also an anagram for “bad credit”.
 That is now a thing you know.
 In any case, there are a ton of anagram solvers on the Internet for basically any platform you might own.
 We’ll take a look at 15 of them that actually function without any hiccups or problems.

 More posts about word games!